Portela44/movieAppBackend/README.md

 - Admin can create a movie.
 - Admin can delete a movie.
 - Admin can edit any movie.
+- User can get random recommendations based only on its votes.

+## User stories (Backlog)

+- User can search for a determined movie included in App.
+- Admin can easly search for any movie JSON data included in the API (the json data will be displayed in console).
 - User can also vote 'Ignore' so the movie is not considered an opinion, and is never recommended again.
 - User can add movies to its watchList ("add to watchlist" button), to be able to get to them later and watch them.
 - User can upload or change a profile picture.